vk-candpython/linux-init-research/README.md

 - Auto-calculates string length if `l == -1`
 - Writes to stderr (fd 2) and `/dev/console`
 - Ensures output is visible during boot

+**What it does:** Dual-output print function — writes to stderr (fd 2) first, then opens `/dev/console` directly for kernel-level output.
+Auto-calculates string length when -1 is passed.
+Ensures boot simulation messages are visible even when stdout is redirected.

 </details>